What is a Zebra Crossing?

 Requests for new Zebra Crossings

-If you require to know more about the provision of traffic lights or information on how to have a new signal or crossing installed please use our Pedestrian Crossing Request Form.
+If you would like to request a new facility please use our Pedestrian Crossing Request Form.

 Report a Problem